 Just one ticket range will be made available, allowing travel on any bus, providing ease of use and flexibility.
 Tickets will include single, day, week, month and year, along with bundles, such as 10 tickets for use over a 1-month period.
+One fare will apply for a journey, even when a change of bus is involved.

-Payment will be available on-bus (cask or contactless) or via app, with payment automatically capped to offer the best ticket deal, providing the cheapest travel option.
+Payment will be available on-bus (cash or contactless) or via app, with payment automatically capped to offer the best ticket deal, providing the cheapest travel option.